With more businesses going online, customers’ inboxes buzz non-stop with marketing emails that may not get opened, especially during the Holidays.

 Random short codes

 They are also referred to as non-vanity short codes.
-These SMS short codes are generated randomly, making them an ideal option if your business SMS campaign prioritizes function over form.
+A random short code is generated randomly, making it an ideal option if your business SMS campaign prioritizes function over form.

 Non-vanity short codes offer as powerful features as their vanity counterparts, allowing you to create compelling content, automate responses, and track user engagement.